tuanchris/deep-nn-from-scratch/README.md

 * Deep neural network implementation
 * Deep neural network application: image classification

+This implementation really helped me in understanding how neural networks work under the hood.
+I encourage you try implementing one yourself, if you want gain a better intuition of deep learning.

 Credit of the materials in the repo goes to [deeplearning.ai](deeplearning.ai).
 You can take the deep learning course @ Coursera [here](https://www.coursera.org/specializations/deep-learning?)